soukhova/HamONdest-package/README.md

-The goal of HamONdest is to compile all potential destinations (Schools, municipally-owned land, parks, libraries, etc.) and their estimated ‘demands’ in Hamilton, Ontario, Canada all in one data-package to facilitate the calculation of accessibility and mobility measures in the transportation planning context.
+The goal of HamONdest is to compile all potential destinations (Schools, municipally-owned land, parks, libraries, etc.) and their estimated ‘supplies’ in Hamilton, Ontario, Canada all in one data-package to facilitate the calculation of accessibility and mobility measures in the transportation planning context.
 The majority of data is sourced from [Hamilton’s Open Data Portal](https://open.hamilton.ca/) and is